libigl/libigl/tutorial/tutorial.md

 of the function to be perpendicular to the boundary, the Hessian energy gives an unbiased result.

+From left to right: a function on the beetle mesh, the function with added noise, the result of smoothing with the Laplacian energy and zero Neumann boundary conditions, and the result of smoothing with the Hessian energy:
 ![From left to right: a function on the beetle mesh, the function with added noise, the result of smoothing with the Laplacian energy and zero Neumann boundary conditions, and the result of smoothing with the